floydhub/floyd-docs/docs/guides/serving.md

 """
-Import all the dependencies you need to load the model, preprocess and postprocess your data
+Import all the dependencies you need to load the model, preprocess your request and postprocess your result
 """
 app = Flask(__name__)
 MODEL_PATH = ... # TODO: Insert path to the model to load

 def load_model(MODEL_PATH):
-	"""Load the model, you can also choose to load different model at runtime"""
+	"""Load the model"""
 	# TODO: INSERT CODE

 def data_preprocessing(data):
-	"""Process the data to fit into the model"""
+	"""Preprocess the request data to transform it to a format that the model understands"""
 	# TODO: INSERT CODE

 # Every incoming POST request will run the `evaluate` method